Thomas Henderson (American football): Personal life

+Henderson's teammate and close friend Dallas Cowboys quarterback Roger Staubach spoke in his second book about his teammate's ability to use the media to his advantage through manipulation and domination, and that the thirst for media attention backfired and contributed to his decline.
+"It was all just too big for him."
+The former quarterback stressed that Henderson needed to realize he was a member of a team: "You don't create a personality without the proper surroundings and he didn't grasp that fact."

 In November 1983, Henderson was arrested and charged with two counts of false imprisonment and one count each of forced oral copulation, sexual battery and furnishing cocaine to a minor.

 The felony counts include an allegation that Henderson used a gun while committing the crimes, according to prosecutor Jim Cosper.

-He was arrested after a 15-year-old girl claimed he lured her and a 17-year-old girl, a paraplegic confined to a wheelchair, to the apartment the night before.
+He was arrested after a 15-year-old girl claimed he lured her and a 17-year-old girl, a paraplegic wheelchair user, to the apartment the night before.

 The younger girl told police Henderson pulled out a handgun and forced her to have sex with him before he assaulted both girls and threatened to kill them.

 Police said they found a .38 caliber handgun in Henderson's apartment, along with narcotics paraphernalia.
 He claimed that he gave them drugs in exchange for consensual sex.
 Henderson had no history of assaults or sexual misconduct prior to the 1983 incident.
 He pleaded no contest to the charges and entered a treatment center and remained there for seven months before his 28 months in prison.
 He states that "Hollywood" died on November 8, 1983, and he has remained clean and sober ever since.